 Let’s face it, if you’re young and in the Netherlands, you probably know they’re a pretty cool company and who wouldn’t want to give it a shot?
 Finally, they had an opening for a Content Writer.
 Their demands were similar: 3 years of experience (nope), fluent in Dutch (nope).
 It wasn’t looking great, but I’ve decided to send an open application anyway.
 I basically told them I’m looking for that position - but, without the (corporate) experience, and without the Dutch.
 Thankfully, bunq does this amazing thing that many companies don’t: look for potential and attitude first.

-After some great talks, assignments and the famous Get Shit Done day, I’ve got the call: I was a bunqer!
-Alright, let’s get shit done!
-And damn it, we did.
+After some great talks, assignments and the famous Make A Difference day, I’ve got the call: I was a bunqer!
+Alright, let’s start contributing to the best banking experience out there!
+And dammit, we did.
 The first 3 weeks (known as your onboarding weeks) were super intense and exciting.
 It feels like a lot - okay, it is a lot - but once the storm settles down, you have everything you need to actually make things happen.
 And you can really make things happen during your first month at bunq.